React component example

 If you're using React Hook Form, the cleanest way to integrate the React component is to wrap it in Controller.
 Bind field.value to the component's value prop, field.onChange to onChangeNumber, and pass field.onBlur through inputProps so RHF's blur tracking works as normal.

-For validation, rather than mirroring the plugin's validity into form state via callbacks, you can delegate to the plugin directly inside RHF's validate rule by reading isValidNumber and getValidationError off the ref's getInstance().
-This keeps the integration almost entirely declarative — there's no useState, no manual blur/submit gating, and the plugin remains the single source of truth for validity.
+For validation, rather than mirroring validity into form state via callbacks, you can delegate to the underlying library directly inside RHF's validate rule by reading isValidNumber and getValidationError off the ref's getInstance().
+This keeps the integration almost entirely declarative — there's no useState, no manual blur/submit gating, and the underlying library remains the single source of truth for validity.

 For a hand-rolled equivalent without a form library, see the basic validation example.